pisinger/pisinger.github.io/_posts/2025-07-10-ingestion-into-sentinel-via-event-hub-made-simple.md

 }
 ```

-> Note: The data collection assocation (DCRA) needs to be in same region as the Event Hub while the workspace and its DCE and DCR can be in a dfferent region.
+> Note: The data collection  association  (DCRA) needs to be in same region as the Event Hub while the workspace and its DCE and DCR can be in a different region.
 If possible, place the Event Hub in same region as the workspace to avoid cross-region data transfer.
 {: .prompt-warning}
 > Make sure to consider the currently supported regions, given that this feature is in preview: <https://learn.microsoft.com/en-us/azure/azure-monitor/logs/ingest-logs-event-hub#supported-regions>
 {: .prompt-warning}